Solo travel over 50 and you will find new interests, gain new confidence, and discover new ways to manage a major life

 Solo Travel on a Tour or Cruise

 This is solo travel in a group where the planning and organizing is all taken care of for you.
 Every day you have a guide and the group heads out to another activity.
 No fear of being lonely, eating alone, or your safety.
 The tour takes care of everything.

 Most companies organize tours and have a few solos on them.
 There are a few companies that just cater to solo travelers.
-Check out our Deals page for the only list of solo-friendly tours from multiple companies that we know of.
+Check out our Deals page for our exclusive list of solo-friendly tours with no or very low single supplements from multiple companies.
 You can also receive our monthly Newsletter and Advisory of Deals by email.
 Just click here and sign up for the Solo Traveler Newsletter.